michelangelorossi/michelangelorossi.github.io/_pages/publications.md

 Work in Progress
 -----

-* "The Distributional Effect of an Increase in Minimum Wage: The Case of Uber", with Louis Pape
+* "The Distributional Effect of an Increase in Minimum Wage: The Case of Uber", with Louis-Daniel Pape

 Chapters and Media